derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

  <img src='https://cdn.idealo.com/folder/Product/6628/1/6628198/s2_produktbild_max/raspberry-pi-4-model-b.jpg'  width=400 />

 ### <a name="Arduino"></a>Arduino Uno
  For coding in python on Arduino Uno, a protocoll needs to be uploaded on to the Arduino.
+For this

  The following accessories are needed for setting up an Arduino:
  - Power adapter for Arduino Uno